Quality of Service

 Label: QoS

 Ocelot supports one QoS capability at the current time.
 You can set on a per Route basis if you want to use a circuit breaker when making requests to a downstream service.
-This uses an awesome .NET library called Polly, check them out in official repo.
+This uses an awesome .NET library called Polly, check them out in official repository.

 The first thing you need to do if you want to use the Administration API is bring in the relevant NuGet package: